shreyasarunesh/OpenDomainQA/README.md

 ## Results

-The table bellow illustrates the results of both models in this project and State-of-the-art models.
+The table bellow illustrates the results of both models (DrQA and BERT-base) in this project compared to other State-of-the-art models.
 ```
 |--------------------------------------------------------------------------|
 |  Models                       |    SQuAD V1.0     |     SQuAD V2.0       |